There are new requirements for the Tour of Heroes app:

 The route path to

-We click the Heroes navigation link, the browser bar updates to
+Click the Heroes navigation link.
+The address bar updates to

-The AppComponent is now attached to a router and displaying routed views.
-For this reason and to distinguish it from other kinds of components, we call this type of component a Router Component.
+The AppComponent is now attached to a router and displays routed views.
+For this reason, and to distinguish it from other kinds of components, this component type is called a router component.

-Routing only makes sense when we have multiple views.
-We need another view.
+Routing only makes sense when multiple views exist.

 Configure the dashboard route

 DashboardComponent to the

 Add a redirect route

 Currently, the browser launches with